Syvven/CSCI4511W-Chess-Project/README.md

     - An AI that plays moves at complete random
     - An AI that utilizes an evaluation function to decide moves
     - An AI that utilizes a minimax algorithm with alpha-beta pruning
-      - *Not completely functional*
   - The evaluation of the board is influenced by:
     - Pieces on the board after a move
     - Number of opposing player's moves after a move
     - Piece being moved and destination its being moved to
     - If the move results in checkmate
 - General Gameplay
-  - Most chess moves are available to play
-  - Promoting and Castling
+  - Promoting, Castling, and En Passant
   - Pieces with no moves cannot be selected to move
   - No time limit
     - *Might be implemented in future*